-If so, I don’t blame you.
-I mean, we’re all guilty of acquiring unnecessary amounts of makeup, skincare and toiletry products and hoarding them for months.
+Let’s face it, we’re all guilty of acquiring unnecessary amounts of makeup, skincare and toiletry products and hoarding them for months.

 That said, there’s no better time of year than spring to do a bit of “spring cleaning.”
+Decluttering your home every once in a while is also great for reducing stress and anxiety and helping you to feel happier in your everyday life.

-Following on from my wardrobe clear out tips, read on to find out how you can have a beauty reshuffle to organise your overflowing collection, keep individual items clean and ultimately maximise your storage space.
+Following on from our wardrobe clear out tips, read on to find out how you can have a beauty reshuffle to organise your overflowing collection, keep individual items clean and ultimately maximise your storage space.

 First things first, organising anything in your home always takes longer than you think.